FarooqAR/learn-javascript/Exercise1.md

 `Azarafrooz Hameed` -> `a.hameed@saylani.org`

-Write a program that accepts a single parameter which is an array of students' names, and outputs an array of emails.
+Write a program that converts an array of students' names into an array of valid emails.

 ```javascript